-Sensory development in week 15
+Sensory development in week 15 of pregnancy

 Around week 15 of your pregnancy, your baby’s ears are developed enough1 to hear sounds from within your body, such as your heartbeat, voice and digestive system2.
 They can also pick up muffled sounds from the outside world2.
 However, the auditory centres in their brain aren’t functioning, so they can’t make any sense of these sounds yet1.
 Their eyes are also in the early stages of development, and although they are still fused shut, they now have some sensitivity to light2.